RodrigoGonzalez/flake8-custom-import-rules/README.rst

-This plugin takes advantage of ``flake8`` linting capabilities and provides set of flags that enable you to specify import restrictions, isolated packages and modules, and additional custom and project-level import rules.
+This plugin takes advantage of ``flake8`` linting capabilities and provides set of flags that enable you to specify import restrictions, standalone packages and modules, and additional custom and project-level import rules.
 These flags can be used in conjunction with each other to provide granular control over your import rules.